|

 from two to six feet beneath it.
 This frozen subsoil is insulated from

-warm summer sun by layers
+the warm summer sun by layers

 of moss, thick bushes and trees.
 Most of the trees are spruce and poplar with